 Drawbacks of this system

 Frequent Cleaning: One of the main customer complaints is the frequent cleaning required for the Black Berkey.
-This is due to it affects the flow rate of the system.
+This is due to it affecting the flow rate of the system.

 Berkey is a gravity-fed filter, the flow rate is slower compared to a pressure-led filter.
 It is suggested that you fill up your Berkey when it is empty, not when you are thirsty.